-To get started, fill in this survey with your information.
-You will be asked for contact information, course section information, and expected recording locations.
-You will also be able to schedule your Panopto introduction.
+- One on one introduction: For an individual introduction, fill in the survey with your contact information, course section information, and expected recording locations.
+You will be able to schedule your Panopto introduction at the end of the survey.
 The information you provide will allow us to determine any equipment requirements or additional IT support you may need to use the system successfully wherever you are.

 Resources from Panopto